zyw229/blog/blog/content/posts/macro002.md

 ### Treasury general account (TGA)

 Another important factor was the TGA.
-The looming US debt ceiling actually resulted in Treasury withdrawing from the TGA since second half of 2022.
+The looming US debt ceiling resulted in Treasury withdrawing from the TGA since second half of 2022.
 This limited the supply of treasury.
 The outflow from TGA eventually moves into bank deposits, further adding liquidity.

 ![TGA](https://raw.githubusercontent.com/zyw229/zyw229.github.io/main/contents/macro002/image002.png)